 *The New Pastels*

-2019 will be a year for pastels to growing up.
+Maison et Objet 2019 showed us 2019 will be a year for pastels to grow up.
 Best loved designers throughout Maison & Objet have embraced a fresh take on pastels, which favours muted tones over pretty pinks & baby blues.
 Modern shapes are saturated in barely-there blushes, soft sage and lemon yellows, with matt finishes giving a retro edge to an otherwise contemporary look.

 Brass and gold details cut through the milky tones of the New Pastels, giving warmth and an altogether more mature edge to the trend.